Expert Analysis of Hedge Fund Investment App

 Fees and Minimums

 The 1.0% management fee is on the high end of the robo-advisory spectrum yet much lower than typical hedge funds.
-The generous Titan referral promotion softens the fee substantially.
+The generous Titan referral promotion which eliminates with management fee entirely with the referral of four friends, softens the fee substantially.
+When comparing the Titan Invest portfolios to typical hedge funds, the fees are substantially lower.

 Titan Invest Promotion